OULibraries/msys2-setup/README.md

 # Configure Vim

-Too keep vim from falling back on strict vi emulation, create a ~/.vimrc file and add the following line:
+Create a ~/.vimrc file that keeps vim from falling back on strict vi emulation:

 ```
-set nocompatible
+echo "set nocompatible" >> ~/.vimrc
 ```